-The responses that CARB receives through this survey will be treated as Confidential Business Information pursuant to Code of California Regulations, title 17, sections 91000-91022 and will not be shared with external stakeholders.
+The responses that CARB receives through this survey will be treated as Confidential Business Information.

 CBSC presentation featuring updates to electric vehicle charging requirements, effective July 1, 2024.